 November 01, 2021 2 min read

-In this blog post, we thought we would explain the differences between soft and hard steels and the nature of the different steels.
-We'll also explain what chipping is and how you can easily fix a chipping on your own.
+In this blog post, we explain the differences between soft and hard steels and the nature of the different steels.
+You can also read what chipping is and how you can easily fix a chipping on your own.

 Soft steel — our standard carbon steel